 Lay your first board along a chalk line

 Measure an equal distance in from each end of the deck, allowing for an overhang (if desired), and snap a chalk line as a guide for the first row of decking.
 Align the first row with the chalk line and nail or screw the boards to the joists.
 Then use spacers at each joist to keep the gap between boards consistent and to keep the boards running straight.
-Sixteen-penny nails are about the right size for spacing deck boards.
+Sixteen-penny nails are about the right size for spacing between deck boards.
 But sight down your boards occasionally as well.
 You can easily spot when a board is off.

 Straighten crooked boards with a chisel, clamp or nail

 Most deck boards are relatively straight and easy to lay, but there are always a few that need a little extra coaxing.
 Start on one end of bent boards and straighten them as you nail or screw them to each consecutive joist.
-Position the board so it bends away from installed decking.
+Position the board so it bends away from installing decking.
 Then pull or push the bent end against the spacers as you work down the length of the board.
-Occasionally you'll run into boards that are too crooked to bend easily by hand.
+Occasionally you’ll run into boards that are too crooked to bend easily by hand.
 The photos here show three of our favorite tricks for straightening these stubborn boards.

 Plan ahead for the last board